What is the ren Command?

 - Batch rename multiple files: Use wildcards (

-) to rename multiple files simultaneously.
+*and?) to rename multiple files simultaneously.

-How to Use the ren
+How to Use the ren Command

-command is easy to use and requires specifying the current file/folder name and the new name.
+The ren command is easy to use and requires specifying the current file/folder name and the new name.

 Basic Syntax

-ren <current filename> <new filename>
+ren <current filename> <new filename>or

-: The name of the file or folder to rename.<new filename>
+rename <current filename> <new filename><current filename>: The name of the file or folder to rename.<new filename>: The new name for the file or folder.

 Examples